15.2. Creating Layers

 Optionally, you can also choose to:

-• checkbox Use the layer title as name if set instead of the layer name itself;
+• unchecked Use the layer title as name if set instead of the layer name itself: the title is taken from the metadata or server properties of the layer;

-• checkbox Export features intersecting the current map extent;
+• unchecked Export features intersecting the current map extent;

 • unchecked Force 2d output (eg. to support polyline width);